Evgenyas88/openai-cloudflare/README.md

 # openai-cloudflare
-An OpenAI API proxy running with Cloudflare worker.
+An OpenAI API proxy running with Cloudflare worker

 # Features
 - [x] Support all APIs provided by OpenAI